Tuesday, June 13, 2023

 6. Connect with other believers and join a church community to build you up so the worldly ways won't drag you down and make you veer from God.

-I would love to hear your comments about this topic and any actions you are taking or have taken that has helped you increase Your self love and acceptance God’s way.
+I would love to hear your comments about this topic and any actions you are taking or have taken that has helped you increase your self-love and acceptance God’s way.

 If you would like further support on how to love yourself God's way, feel free to contact me at (805)279-4686.
 I provide sessions by phone or video.